To help you with your holiday meal, use these three tips for planning and decorating:

 Well-Done: 150 to 155°F

-Or, you may be the type that wants to avoid the bustle of crowds and wish to enjoy a bit of peace after the holiday rush.
-My family enjoys staying in cozy clothes and playing games.
+Suppose you prefer a quiet holiday, where you avoid crowds like my family, who enjoy staying in cozy clothes and playing games.
 We like to watch movies and eat fabulous food, a yummy red wine with a charcuterie board.
 We plan a big brunch with all the delicious items you can imagine: Croissant French toast, bacon, home fries, and champagne!
-I can’t wait!
-I know Oliver is looking forward to curling up in someone’s lap and taking a snooze!
+I can not wait!
+Oliver looks forward to curling up in someone’s lap and snoozing!